 Potential risks include a misleading representation of the project's true landscape and visual impacts, undermining public confidence, and potential legal challenges due to non-compliance with regulatory expectations.
 The identified gaps and inconsistencies pose a significant risk to the credibility of the EES process and could lead to adverse long-term environmental and community outcomes if unaddressed.
 This report recommends a reassessment of high-impact areas, a more rigorous application of impact assessment criteria, and a transparent re-evaluation of mitigation effectiveness to ensure the project aligns with regulatory compliance and best-practice standards.

+Conclusion

+The analysis of Chapter 11: Landscape and Visual within the Western Renewables Link EES reveals critical deficiencies and significant compliance risks.
+The EES's assessment, while structured, suffers from subjective application of criteria, inconsistent justifications, and an apparent acceptance of high residual impacts that undermine the core regulatory objective to "avoid, or minimise" adverse effects.

+The understated assessment of cumulative impacts, due to limited information on concurrent projects, and the insufficient depth in heritage landscape evaluation (particularly for Aboriginal cultural heritage within the LVIA framework), represent High risks to environmental protection and regulatory compliance.
+Furthermore, the lack of direct public access to the full peer review report compromises the transparency and accountability of the EES process, raising concerns about unaddressed expert findings.

+Recommendations for the Project Inquiry & Advisory Committee and the Minister for Planning:

+Mandate Reassessment of High-Impact Areas: Require a focused reassessment of all identified "High" impact locations, including Merrimu Reservoir, Bald Hill, Bolwarrah Weir, and critically affected private dwellings (e.g., Pamela Court, Augusta Place, St Andrews Way).
+This reassessment must demonstrate further, more effective avoidance or minimisation strategies, or provide robust, quantifiable justification for unavoidable high residual impacts.

+Require Refinement of Methodology and Criteria: Direct AusNet to revise its LVIA methodology to incorporate more objective and quantifiable thresholds for impact significance, consistent with AILA best practices.
+This includes clarifying the weighting of assessment criteria and eliminating ambiguous terminology like "High-negligible."

+Demand Comprehensive Heritage Impact Integration: Require an integrated assessment within the LVIA chapter that comprehensively addresses visual impacts on both post-settlement and Aboriginal cultural heritage, including intangible values.
+This should involve dedicated heritage viewpoints and detailed justifications for sensitivity ratings, moving beyond generalized regional character areas.

+Enforce Transparent Mitigation Effectiveness: Demand detailed, site-specific mitigation plans for proposed landscape screening, including species selection, planting densities, long-term maintenance commitments, and a realistic assessment of visual effectiveness over time, particularly for areas of high sensitivity.

+Ensure Full Peer Review Transparency: Mandate the immediate public release of the complete Hansen Partnership peer review report for Technical Report D, along with AusNet's detailed response outlining how all recommendations and concerns from the peer review have been addressed or why they were not adopted.
+This is crucial for maintaining the credibility and integrity of the EES process.

-Body of Report
+Body of the Report

 1. Methodology and Approach: Forensic Examination

 The EES Chapter 11 outlines a methodology based on Technical Report D, covering evaluation objectives (Section 11.1) and an assessment method (Section 11.2).
 The stated objective aligns with the EES Scoping Requirements: "Avoid, or minimise where avoidance is not possible, and manage potential adverse effects on landscape and visual amenity" [1].
 The method involves defining study areas (9.2 km for public, 2 km for private views), stakeholder consultation, field investigations, viewpoint selection, and photomontage use.